Click here for Part Four of The Apache Wars: John Clum and San Carlos

 Serving as his lieutenants were his sister Lozen and the elder Nana, Mangas Coloradas’ most trusted advisor.
 Lozen was a formidable warrior and brilliant tactician.
-It is reported among the surviving Chiricahua that Lozen had “Power”, a gift from Ussen.
+It is reported among the surviving Chiricahua that Lozen had “Power,” a gift from Ussen.
 She was said to be able to divine the location of the enemy through prayer, thus they were never taken unaware.
-Nana was close to seventy at the time and still a fierce warrior.
+Nana was close to 70 at the time and still a fierce warrior.
 His experience and leadership were crucial to Victorio’s success.

-Despite the Army’s best efforts to intercept him, Victorio crossed back into the US in January of 1880.
-In a bold maneuver he returned to his homeland of Ojo Caliente with the intent of negotiating a surrender.
+Despite the Army’s best efforts to intercept him, Victorio crossed back into the U.S. in January of 1880.
+In a bold maneuver, he returned to his homeland of Ojo Caliente with the intent of negotiating a surrender.
 The Army was still unwilling to allow them to settle at Ojo Caliente, at best they would be prisoners of war.
-With the negotiations failed, he fought the soldiers and again eluded capture.
+With the negotiations failed, he fought the soldiers and, again, eluded capture.

-This defeat caused Victorio to divide his forces and turn back south toward Mexico.
-The Army’s efforts increased, and he found himself engaging with the 10th Cavalry of from west Texas as well as the 9th.
+This defeat caused Victorio to divide his forces and to turn back south toward Mexico.
+The Army’s efforts increased, and he found himself engaging with the 10th Cavalry from west Texas as well as the 9th.
 Cooperation with the Mexican government led to even more soldiers, scalp hunters, and civilians joining the hunt.
 After another brutal defeat at Rattlesnake Springs, Texas, he found himself cut off from familiar territory and was forced to cross back into Mexico.

-Desperately short on food and ammunition, he took refuge at Tres Castillos in the northern Chihuahua.
-He sent Nana out to raid for supplies, taking much of their remaining weapons and ammunition.
+Desperately short on food and ammunition, he took refuge at Tres Castillos in the northern Chihuahua Desert.
+He sent Nana out to raid for supplies, who took much of their remaining weapons and ammunition.